 It can be configured so that your virtual machines run in close physical proximity to the apps and services that connect to your data center or the cloud.
 In other words, if you’re accessing an app that relies on an East Coast data center, you can run your virtual machine on an East Coast data center, too.
 This reduces latency and improves overall performance.

-Yes, there are some drawbacks to using Microsoft Windows Virtual Desktop as a remote work solution.
+Yes, there are some drawbacks to using Microsoft Azure Virtual Desktop as a remote work solution.
 Most of these, however, won’t be major concerns for most organizations.

 To access Microsoft Virtual Desktop, you will need a reliable internet connection.
 Since most of the work that we do today requires a stable connection to the internet, this won’t come as much of a surprise.
 The good news is that a secondary or “backup” means of internet connectivity is well within reach for most people these days.
 For example, most smartphones can act as a “hot spot” in a pinch.